toumorokoshi/vcver-python/README.rst

 ================================================

 Sometimes, a non-release version can be published accidentally, or it may be desired to publish development versions side by side by versions published by release branches.
 In this situations, ensuring that the release versions always take precedence over non-release version is valuable, to ensure that development versions are not accidentally picked up by those expecting stable releases.

-If this behavior is not desired, custom version strings can be specified with "tag_version" instead of "main_version". "tag_version" is preserved regardless of the branch used.
+If this behavior is not desired, custom version strings can be specified with "main_version" instead of "main_version". "main_version" is preserved regardless of the branch used.

 How to make sure others can consume your package
 ================================================